EngDePal/REST_AI_Server/README.md

             - LOG: get robot log files
             - EXIT: exit the request loop and end program execution

-        Movement require frames: point or coordinate systems in the workspace defined by their position (X, Y, Z) and rotation (A, B, C) relative to the robot's world coordinate system
+        Movement requires frames: points or coordinate systems in the workspace defined by their position (X, Y, Z) and rotation (A, B, C) relative to the robot's world coordinate system
         Please always use the included command classes to generate these commands

     What is a state?
         A state describes all variables of an application that allow it to resume seemless execution despite repeated instantiation.
         It takes the form of a Python dictionary.

-        This variable is a result of the REST principle of statelessness: The server cannot save a state or client information in-between requests
+        This variable is a result of the REST principle of statelessness: The server must not save a state or client information in-between requests
         To adhere to these constraints a plug-in instance exists only for the duration of a single method call Therefore the state variable as well as MongoDB are used to recreate the necessary state